Joshdb-18/alx-higher_level_programming/0x04-python-more_data_structures/test_files/README.md

-## Numbers starting from 100 are the advanced tasks
+## Numbers starting from 100 are advanced tasks